mhaack/mh-site/src/content/mqtt-433mhz-gateway-homie/index.md

 ### MQTT

-For a detailed documentation of the MQTT topics and commands used see [Homie documentation](https://homie-esp8266.readme.io/docs).
+For detailed documentation of the MQTT topics and commands used see [Homie documentation](https://homie-esp8266.readme.io/docs).

 Sample gateway messages: